 Step 3: Send out an announcement

 Once you have a date and place, send out an announcement to friends and family.
 A memorial website makes it easy to share event information in one place, so nothing gets lost in communication.
+You can collect RSVPs, share event details, let people know what restrictions are in place due to COVID-19, and you can include a link to your livestream if you end up streaming the services.
 Then, send out an email with the link or share it on Facebook.
 You may also want to ask others to forward the link to people you may have missed.

 Step 4: Set the program

 Think through the logistics for the event(s).
 What time should people arrive?
 What do you want to be formally scheduled?
 Do you want certain people to give eulogies?
 Would you like there to be readings or funeral songs?
 Do you want to open it up to anyone to speak?
 If you’re going to serve food, decide whether you want to prepare it yourself or organize a caterer.
 You can set up a funeral program and let people know what to expect by passing out funeral programs at the event itself.